sathyakotagiri/yardsalehelper/README.md

 Do not modify these unless library dependencies/plugins are added or software versions change

 ###### /conf
-Contains the configuration files.
+Contains the configuration files
-Application.conf and routes shall be updated with database access info and routing config
+Application.conf and routes shall be updated

 ###### /public
 Contains static assets of the application such as images, stylesheets, and client-side javascript